Joint Packages of Health and Social Care

 If there is disagreement about what care arrangements are in the person's Best Interests an application to the Court of Protection should be considered.

 If proposed care arrangements will deprive a person of their liberty you (or the lead health professional) must take the necessary steps to seek authorisation, either:

 - Applying to the Court of Protection; or

 - Asking the care home manager to request a standard authorisation under DoLS.

 Further information about assessing mental capacity, Best Interests decision making and applying to Court should be accessed as required.
-It is available in the Mental Capacity Act 2005 Resource and Practice Toolkit by clicking here.
+It is available in the Mental Capacity Act 2005 area of this site by clicking here.